asananddevsingh/webpack-v5/README.md

 #### Public Path

 The publicPath configuration option can be quite useful in a variety of scenarios.
 It allows you to specify the base path for all the assets within your application.

+#### Plugins

+While loaders are used to transform certain types of modules, plugins can be leveraged to perform a wider range of tasks like bundle optimization, asset management and injection of environment variables.

+They also serve the purpose of doing anything else that a loader cannot do.
+Webpack provides many such plugins out of the box.